 Why are the weekly and cumulative filing charts behind the CCLT Case List?

 Everything on the CCLT website updates dynamically and continually with the database EXCEPT the weekly and cumulative filing charts.
 We update those charts every week or so.
 In the meantime you can always get a total case count by consulting the CCLT Case List, but please recognized that this count can be inflated slightly because one or more of the “new” cases may be a duplicate, such as a case that was recently removed to federal court.

 My case isn’t included in the CCLT Case List.
 Why?

 If your case was filed in federal court more than two weeks ago, your case may be one of the very few not picked up by Lex Machina.
 If your case was filed in state court, the situation is very different.
-There isn’t any database with comparable nationwide coverage even of state court dockets, and there aren’t any partial databases of state court dockets that allow the kind of complaint-based searches that are possible in Lex Machina, so we expect to miss lots of state cases.
+Lex Machina covers some state courts, but not all.
+There isn’t any database with comparable nationwide coverage even of state court dockets, so we expect to miss lots of state cases.